Lois Bruns

 Dennis and I were married June 19, 1966, in Junction City, Kansas.
 The next two years I taught at St. John's Lutheran, Waco, Nebraska.
 After that time I stayed home with plans to start our family.
 During the first few years of our marriage, I enjoyed working with the youth at Holy Cross, Goehner, through music,catechism, and other activities.
 I had first-hand experience with the farming operation then.
 We soon moved to the home place of Den's folks.
 Jason, our son, was born July 19, 1969.
 Our daughter, Janette, was born the next year on August 8th.
 I enjoyed being a stay-at-home mom for about 9 years.
 Then I returned to teaching at Centennial Public School and taught 3rd grade there for 28 years.
 During most of that time, I helped with the choir at Holy Cross.
 For several years I enjoyed being part of the Goehner Melodrama, a group of local musicians and thespians who loved putting on a great show.

 We're fortunate that our children and grandchildren live here in Nebraska.
 Janette married Jay Nielsen in 1997.
-He's alois_denny homebuilder around Blair,Nebraska.
+He's a homebuilder around Blair,Nebraska.
 Janette is an Occupational Therapist working for a home health provider.
 They have 3 children: Jack and Cayla are twins who are 9 years old.
 Bo is their 5 year old.
 Jason married Nancy Baden in 1999.
 She was a paralegal, but has become a stay-at-home mom with their 3 boys.
 Jason is now doing the majority of the farming and they live on the home place.
 Their sons are Haden, age 9; Carson, age 7; and Ryan, age 3.
 It's pretty busy around here when they're all here.

 I retired from teaching in May 2005.
 The first year we started working on a development for homes in Utica and I spent at least one day a week with each set of grandkids.
 What fun it was to enjoy them without the pressure of schoolwork waiting to be done!
 Now 4 are in school full-time.
 School really cuts into quality grandparent time.
 We built out home and moved in February, 2007.
 Now I substitute some, babysit, and volunteer at school.
 Learning how to say no is an important lesson in retirement.
 People are more than willing to commit you to more than you are comfortable doing.